martijnvanschie/tech-blog/content/posts/2023/03/index.md

 As a solution architect you distance yourself more and more from the hands-on engineering work, especially during your daily work.
 And although i started out as a fulltime dotnet developer, for me this was not an issue as i noticed i could not perform this work for more than a few days in the end.
 But this does not mean i left behind my initial passion for development and technology, i just moved this to my spare time :)

-But developing apps in my spare time is not just a hobby.
+But developing apps in my spare time is not just for the hobby.
 It's also a way to keep up with the latest technologies.
 This not only helps me innovate more but also allows me to understand the engineers i work with even better.

 ## But wait, what kind of apps do you develop?

 Development for me should be fun and it does not really matter which technology i use at that time.
-I've developed `.NET` apps (Core or Framework), experimented with `Node.js` and `Deno`, tried out an `Angular` app that integrates with `Azure AD / MSAL`... i even created a `Azure Data Factory` pipeline and `Databricks` workflows.
+I've developed `.NET` apps (Core or Framework), experimented with `Node.js` and `Deno`, developed `Angular` SPA's that integrates with `Azure AD / MSAL`... i even tried out an `Azure Data Factory` pipeline and created `Databricks` workflows.
 All for the greater good :).

-But is should also, and in some way, add value to me or the customer i'm working for.
+But it should also, and in some way, add value to me or the customer i'm working for.
 So when i development some app, or website, it usually involved testing a new technology or Framework or trying to automate some process i do often (which makes it a useful business case for me).

 This resulted in one of my latest project, [AzWhoAmI](https://github.com/martijnvanschie/az-whoami) because it fulfills the following requirements: